peter-hinch/peter-hinch/README.md

 ### Hi, I'm Peter 👋

-- 🌱 I’m currently learning JavaScript, Java and C#
+- 🌱 Very much a beginner in this whole software thing.
+I’m currently learning JavaScript, Java and C#.
 - 📫 You can find me on Twitter - https://twitter.com/peterHinchDev

 <!--